panoply/spx/docs/src/views/docs/usage/installation.md

 # CDN USAGE

 If you're new to JavaScript or prefer a straightforward setup, you can easily integrate SPX into your website by fetching it from a CDN and dropping it into your project.
-Ensure that SPX is included before any other JavaScript files and add the `type="module"` attribute to the script tag.
-By default, SPX will replace the entire `<body>` fragment during navigation.
+Ensure that SPX is included before any other JavaScript files and add the `{html} <script type="module">` attribute to the script tag.
+By default, SPX will replace the entire `{html} <body>` fragment during navigation.

 # Option 1